Politics of the Maldives: Legislative branch

 The People's Majlis has 93 members elected by the people under first-past-the-post voting.

 Political parties and elections

 On a national level, Maldives elects a head of state – the president – and a legislature.
 The president is elected for a five-year term by the people since 2008.
 Until 2005 (after the election), no legal parties existed.
-The results of the most recent legislative elections held in 2024 are:The Maldivian parliament voted unanimously for the creation of a multiparty system on June 2, 2005.
 Prior to June 2005, the Maldivian political system was based on the election of individuals, rather than the more common system of election according to party platform.
 In June 2005, as part of an ongoing programme of democratic reform, new regulations were promulgated to formally recognised political parties within the framework of the electoral system.

 The Maldivian Democratic Party was already active.
 New parties created within a few years after this included those such as the Dhivehi Rayyithunge Party, the Jumhooree Party, and the Adhaalath Party.

-There are now 10 registered political parties in the Maldives:
+There are now 7 registered political parties in the Maldives: